-DRAF 252 Advanced SolidWorks 3 CR
+DRAF 252 Advanced SolidWorks® 3 CR

 Prerequisite: DRAF 234.
-A study of advanced modeling, assembly, and drawing techniques using SolidWorks.
+A study of advanced modeling, assembly, and drawing techniques using SolidWorks[®].
 Sweeps, lofts, surfaces, 3D sketches, sheet metal parts, weldments and assemblies will be created, models will be analyzed using simulation tools, and physical parts will be produced using the rapid prototyping machine.
 [16-64-80] Lab Fee

-DRAF 261 Manufacturing Design 3 CR
+DRAF 262 Engineering Design 3 CR

-Prerequisite: DRAF 120.
-The application of design principles in solving problems related to the manufacturing of simple work pieces.
-Students will be involved in the design of jigs, fixtures, gauges, and other workholding devices, along with the production of detail drawings of their designs.
-CAD technology will be used to complete lab assignments.
-[16-64-80] Lab Fee the design and development of new products and tools.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55; and DRAF 252.
+A course in creative problem solving and its uses in the design and development of new products and tools.
 Topics will include creative thinking, problem identification, ideation, product development, design refinement, product design, tool design, documentation, and communication of design ideas.